 Amedco LLC designates this live activity for a maximum of 25.75 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 ADAA has applied for approval from the American Board of Psychiatry and Neurology for self-assessment activities for psychiatrists at the Anxiety and Depression Conference 2020.
-Details on total credits and session information will be available in January 2020.

 Conference attendees qualifying for continuing education credits or continuing medical education credit will be provided with a username and password for the online program.
 At the conclusion of the conference, attendees may begin their session evaluations in the online program, and will then be prompted to complete the overall conference evaluation.
 CE and CME certificates can be printed immediately upon completion of the above steps.

 Psychiatrists registered for the conference will receive instructions and links to pre- and post-assessments of the sessions listed above.
 In order to obtain credit, the pre-assessment must be completed BEFORE the session start time, the session must be evaluated via the online process described above, and the post-assessment must be completed.
 Registrants who are unable to attend each SA MOC designated session can view the presentations in the online program or the mobile app.
+CE/CME must be applied for by May 6, 2020 per our agreement with Amedco.

 The annual conference of the Anxiety and Depression Association of America (ADAA) is designed to meet the educational needs of member and nonmember clinicians and researchers by providing training, dissemination of evidence-based treatments, and translation of the latest research.